stephceraso/designpedagogy/conclusions.md

 These two examples, one depicting writing processes and one depicting design thinking processes, make important improvements on the prior depiction.
 Here process is represented as ambiguous, plural, and -- maybe most importantly -- recursive.
 In each case, students will see these images and realize quickly that their individual process (the “how I  work”) will not emerge until they are in up to their elbows.
 That is...

 And remember, the Squiggle from EthicsLab.
 For it’s faults -- the worst of which potentially is the blackboxing of XYZ -- its virtue remains similar to the above two examples.
-In each, process is something that we must talk about, but which we can never fully know ahead of time.
+In each, process is something that we must talk about, but which we can never fully know ahead of time. recursivity; can't be plotted ahead; not knowing; blackboxing the ordered steps or stages of work because it's up to the students; can be frustrating for them

 Engaging with students in process-talk but in a design-savvy, plural sense will help empower them.
 As APJ puts it:
 I define design as the ‘constructive process’ by which the imagination takes on problems, frames them, models them, and creates response through the distribution of material -- real or virtual material -- in space.
 And design thinking is the same process, but where the product may be thought itself -- conceptual, strategic, structural, or systemic in nature.
 The beauty of the design process is its non-linearity.
 Instead, reason as nascent structure, dependent on feedback procedures creates a way of engaging complexity, richness, and the seemingly paradoxical or irresolvable, even, so as to build material stories or conceptual systems in which these are given meaning and form” (10).